 Everyone talks about entries.
 Few master exits.

 Selling is where traders lose the most money - not because of charts, but because of emotion.
+The entry gives you a story.
+The exit forces you to face reality.

 The Entry Illusion

 Entries feel exciting.
 They give you hope.
+A new position is a blank slate - anything is possible.

 But exits?
 They require discipline.